nathNath/computergraphics/README.md

 > Approximation of mathematical primitives, described in terms of vertices on a Cartesian grid, by sets of pixels of the appropriate intensity of gray or color.

 We have a memory full of info about our pixels, but how does the video card **really** gets that info stored on memory and knows which pixels should be turned on or off?
 Imagine our memory video working as a giant array.
 For this example, I will consider a screen that has 512 pixels through its x-axis or w (width) and 512 pixels through its y-axis or h (height).
-If I want to turn on a red pixel in the center of the screen, I should specify its coordinate as (255,255) and its color as (255,0,0,255).
+If I want to turn on a red pixel in the center of the screen, I should specify its coordinates as (255,255) and its color as (255,0,0,255).
 You'll have to keep in mind that the (0,0) starts on the superior leftmost point of your screen.

 ## pixels